 The Supervisor is also the chief fiscal officer of the Town.
-Additional Town officers are the Deputy Supervisor, the Town Clerk, (elected at large for a four-year term), the Receiver of Taxes, who is responsible for the collection of taxes (elected at large for a four-year term), the Superintendent of Highways (elected at large for a four-year term), the Assessor, the Town Attorney, and the Comptroller, all of whom are appointed by the Town Board.
+Additional Town officers are the Deputy Supervisor, the Town Clerk, (elected at large for a four-year term), the Receiver of Taxes, who is responsible for the collection of taxes (elected at large for a four-year term), the Superintendent of Highways (elected at large for a four-year term), the Superintendent of Highways (elected at large for a four-year term), the Assessor, the Town Attorney, and the Comptroller, all of whom are appointed by the Town Board.